-Based on long term forecasts received in July 2018, OCTA staff forecasts total nominal sales tax collections over the life of M2 to be approximately \$13.1 billion.
-Original projections in 2005 estimated total nominal M2 sales tax collections at \$24.3 billion.
+Based on long term forecasts received in July 2018 and methodology used (see the discussion below on CDTFA) to estimate the true up amount in September 2018, OCTA staff forecasts total nominal sales tax collections over the life of M2 to be approximately \$13.1 billion.
+Original projections in 2005 during the development of M2 estimated total nominal M2 sales tax collections at \$24.3 billion.
 Based on the current estimated forecast of \$13.1 billion, sales tax revenue will run approximately \$11.2 billion (46 percent) less than the original 2005 projection.
-The revenue forecast for the life of the M2 Program will vary as actual sales tax revenue data is incorporated.